|

 and advertising are extremely expensive, and although conventional mail-order

 helps, it does not guarantee a secure future.
+With huge

 media hype, security scares and .com millionaire stories it is difficult